When Nintendo fought a device that gave Mario 'new superpowers'

 "They are taking our copyrighted work and changing it," said Howard Lincoln, a vice president at Nintendo.
 "There's no difference between what's happening here and if I were to write Gone With the Wind and change the characters, change the story, change the ending."

-Pratt said Camerica's David Harding viewed it differently, comparing the device he sold for $50 wholesale to retailers to "any other software add-on."
+Pratt said Camerica's David Harding viewed it differently, comparing the device he sold for $50 wholesale to retailers ($97 in 2022) with "any other software add-on."

 "Half a million plus," he said.
 "That's how many I plan on selling."